danjac/django-saas-starter/README.md

     docker-compose build

+A custom user model is provided.
 Open *users/models.py* and add any custom fields you might want at the start.

 Next run migrations: